b-robotized/ros_team_workspace/docs/rtwcli/index.rst

       * ``--enable-local-updates``: Enable system updates (``apt-get update`` and ``rosdep update``) for local workspaces.
 By default, these updates are only run for Docker workspaces.
+      * ``--env-vars``: Additional environment variables to export in the workspace (format: ``KEY=VALUE``).
+Multiple variables can be specified separated by spaces.
+These variables are exported when the workspace is sourced.

 * Minimal example: